Lanczos algorithm for lattice QCD matrix elements: Noise the Strange Scalar Current

 where $|H|$ is the number of states in $H$.
 We adopt the relatively permissive $a = 10$ and $b = 1$ and rely on outlier-robust estimators to compensate for mistuning, as discussed below.
 The surviving subset are identified as the physical ones.

-Without restricting to the Hermitian subspace, the CW test alone admits $100\%$ of complex-eigenvalue states.
-After restricting to real-eigenvalue states, the normalizability condition and CW test are highly redundant.
-Of the real eigenvalues, normalizability removes $O(1\%)$ of states admitted by CW alone, while CW removes $O(10\%)$ of states admitted by normalizability alone.
+Filtering to the Hermitian subspace and with the CW test are highly redundant.
+The CW test removes 100\% of complex eigenvalues.
+Of the real eigenvalues, demanding normalizability---i.e., filtering to the Hermitian subspace with the ``norm trick''---removes $O(1\%)$ of states admitted by CW alone, while CW removes $O(10\%)$ of states admitted by normalizability alone.
 Of the surviving states, none have $\lambda^{(m)}_k > 1$ (corresponding to negative $E^{(m)}_k$, which may be a thermal state).
 Due to statistical fluctuations, $O(2\%)$ have $\lambda^{(m)}_k < 0$ (corresponding to imaginary $E^{(m)}_k$); notably, the CW test removes $O(75\%)$ of such states admitted by normalizability.
 Note that these statistics depend on the choice of CW cut.